ErascusPlatypus/YoutubeChannelRecommender/README.md

    - The extension will then generate and display a list of recommended channels similar to the entered channel.

 ### Technical Details
+- **YouTube Data API**
+     - Uses the API to find recommendations if it is not found in the dataset or upon web scraping.

 - **Web Scraping:**
-  - The extension scrapes relevant data from YouTube to gather information about channels.
+  - The extension scrapes relevant data from similarchannels.com to recommend similar channels

 - **KNN Model:**
   - A pre-trained KNN model (`new_nearest_neighbors.joblib`) is used to find similar channels based on the data collected.